-Mutagens are known to induce lethality at the seedling stage in M1 generation (Table 1).
+Mutagens are known to induce lethality at the seedling stage in $M_1$ generation (Table 1).
 It was revealed from the observation that colchicine have the negative value of lethality over control (LOC) when compared to the control set (0.00) indicating that low lethality rate (i.e. higher survival rate) at the seedling stage.
 LOC value of both EMS and SA were positive higher value than that of control indicating their higher rate of lethality.
 Higher LOC (32.89) was recorded in 0.7% EMS, where 0.7% SA showed second higher LOC value (30.7).
 The behavior in terms of lethality of Col, EMS and SA at highest concentrations was noted.

-above The results could be attributed to the effect of mutagens on the meristematic tissues of the seeds.
-These may be due to physiological and acute chromosomal damage (Singh et al., 1997; Nilan et al. 1976), delay in the onset of (Yadav, 1987), chromosomal mitosis aberrations induced enzyme activity such as catalase and lipase and hormonal activity resulted in reduced germination (Ananthaswamy al., 1971) et and survivability.
-The probable reason for reduction in germination might be due to the disturbed base pair relationship due to the molecular action of applied mutagens.
+The above results could be attributed to the effect of mutagens on the meristematic tissues of the seeds.
+These may be due to physiological and acute chromosomal damage [26, 31], delay in the onset of mitosis [32], chromosomal aberrations induced enzyme activity such as catalase and lipase and hormonal activity resulted in reduced germination [33] and survivability.
 Disturbance in the formation of enzymes involved in the germination process may be one of the physiological effects caused by Col, EMS and SA leading to decrease in germination.
 Reduced growth due to higher doses was also explained differently by different workers.
 It may be attributed to one or more of the following reasons (i) the increase in growth promoters, (ii) the sudden increase in metabolic status of seeds at certain levels of dose, (iii) the increase in destruction of growth inhibitors, (iv) drop in the auxin level or inhibition of auxin synthesis and (v) decline of assimilation mechanism.
-Taking these as preliminary consideration.
+Taking these as the preliminary consideration.

-In the present investigation, the pollen sterility among all the mutagenic treatments show gradual increase with respect to the increase in concentrations, whereas pollen fertility gradually decreases.
+In the present investigation, the pollen sterility among all the mutagenic treatments shows gradual increase with respect to the increase in concentrations, whereas pollen fertility gradually decreases.
 Pollen sterility ranged from 28.7 to 61.1 for Col, 30.4 -58.3 for EMS and 21.1 - 53.6 for SA (Table 1).
 The maximum pollen sterility (61.1%) was observed under the treatment 0.7% Col. The dose treatment of Col and EMS was found to be more effective to produce maximum pollen sterility as compared to SA.
 The relative sensitivity of Dianthus cultivars to various mutagenic treatments was assessed by studying the biological damage' induced in M1, in terms of seed germination, pollen sterility and fertility.
 In the present study, reduction in seed germination and pollen fertility was concentration dose dependent and linear.
-Promoting effects of low doses of Col, EMS and SA on biological parameters have been earlier reported by Dubey (1988).
-In most cases, meiotic abnormalities are responsible for pollen sterility (Mathusamy and Jayabalan, 2002; Khan and Wani, 2005).
+Promoting effects of low doses of Col, EMS and SA on biological parameters have been previously reported [34].
+In most cases, meiotic abnormalities are responsible for pollen sterility [35, 36].
 In addition to chromosomal aberrations, some genetic and physiological changes might have caused pollen sterility.